IRS Tax Brackets: Here’s How Much You’ll Pay in 2022 on What You Earned in 2021

 |Tax Rate||Single||Married Filing Jointly or Qualifying Widow(er)||Married Filing Separately||Head of Household|

-The U.S. uses the 2019 federal income tax brackets to determine how much you are taxed.
-Your tax bracket determines how much money you’ll owe the IRS or how much of a federal income tax refund you will receive.
+The U.S. uses the 2021 federal income tax brackets to determine how much money you’ll owe the IRS or how much of a federal income tax refund you will receive.
 IRS tax brackets are divided based on your taxable income level, with different amounts taxed at different federal income tax rates.

 Federal income tax brackets are determined by income and filing status.
 However, it’s important to understand that your entire income is not taxed at your tax bracket rate.
 That’s because the U.S. uses a graduated tax system, which means that taxpayers pay an increasing rate as their income rises.

 Taxpayers in the first bracket, who earn the least income, pay a flat rate of 10% in every filing category.
 Those who fall into the remaining brackets pay a flat rate that’s applicable to everyone in the bracket and then a percentage of the income they earn over the bracket’s minimum.
-For example, head of household filers who earn between $84,201 and $160,700 will pay $12,961.66 plus 24% of any amount over $84,200, according to the IRS.
+For example, head of household filers who earn between $86,350 and $164,900 will pay $13,293 plus 24% of any amount over $86,350.

-Virtually all Americans — those not filing as a trust or estate — fall into one of four tax filing categories.
-The category you fall under will be an indicator of which 2019 tax forms you’ll need to fill out, and what tax bracket applies to your situation:
+Virtually all Americans — those not filing as a trust or estate — fall into one of five tax filing categories.
+The category you fall under will be an indicator of which 2021 tax forms you’ll need to fill out, and what tax bracket applies to your situation:

 - Individual taxpayers — also known as single filing status for Form 1040